 When a faculty member is to be absent from an assigned responsibility, he/she must file a Faculty Absence Notification Form (see Forms).
 In the case of sick leave, this form is filed with Department Chair only.
-In the case of personal leave or leave due to Professional/University business, the form is filed with both the Department Chair and the Dean.
+In the case of personal leave or leave due to Professional/University business, the form is filed with the Department Chair.